 Discussion forums (like Quora )

-Yes, chat rooms still exist, and they can actually be a wealth of information about people who identify as being interested in your niche, making them one of the best candidates for your marketing efforts. blog.
+Yes, discussion forums still exist, and they can actually be a goldmine of information on people who identify as being interested in your niche, making them one of the best candidates for your blog marketing efforts.

-You can find chat rooms in almost every niche imaginable.
-The best part is that you don't have to sift through thousands or millions of people to find someone interested in your niche when you're on these type of highly targeted sites (like you would on social media) .
-It's already a carefully curated group of people who are interested in the same kinds of things as you are.
+You can find discussion forums in almost every imaginable niche.
+The best part is that you don't have to sift through thousands or millions of people to find someone interested in your niche when you're on these highly targeted sites (like you would on social media).
+It's already a carefully curated group of people who are interested in the same kinds of things as you.

-I have personally used Quora to find an audience of people interested in learning more about blogging.
-Here I can easily see who (at least some of) my audience is, what their main pain points are, and what topics are trending, which inspired some of my blog post ideas the most successful.
+I personally used Quora to find an audience of people interested in learning more about blogging.
+Here, I can easily see who (or at least some of) my audience is, what their main weaknesses are, and what topics are trending, which has inspired some of my posts. blog post ideas the most successful.

-Discussion forums like this can also be an opportunity to promote my blog from a branding perspective by simply answering many questions over the months, thus establishing my authority in my niche.
+Discussion forums like this one can also be an opportunity to promote my blog from a branding perspective by simply answering numerous questions over the months, thus establishing my authority in my niche.

 Browse the comments sections of competitors' blogs, YouTube channels, and podcasts

-Want to know more about your target audience?
-Start by looking at where they already spend their time online.
-Go to the comments section of any relevant website or social media channel.
-There's tons of free information to glean about who your audience is, what they like (and dislike), and what kind of content they hook up with.
+Want to learn more about your target audience?
+Start by looking at where they're already spending their time online.
+Head to the comments section of any relevant website or social media channel.
+There's a wealth of free information to be gleaned about who your audience is, what they like (and dislike), and the type of content they engage with.

 You can find these comments on competing blogs, YouTube channels, and podcasts in your niche as a starting point.

-If you were a competitor of mine, just by reading one of my comment sections, you can get a pretty good idea of , promising comments on my videos, and also take note of the questions, statements and opportunities that arise from them.
+If you were a competitor of mine, just by reading one of my comment sections, you can get a pretty good idea of here comments on my videos, and also take note of the questions, statements and opportunities that arise from them.

 Learning (and providing) what your audience wants is an essential foundation for successful blog promotion.